 Bram holds a master’s degree in International Educational Development.
 He speaks English and Spanish.

-Doug Bell is a Technical Advisor for Education for The Salvation Army World Service Office (SAWSO).
-He has 25 years’ experience in education and training, with the last 14 years in international development, including for the United States Agency for International Development (USAID) projects and organizations such as World Vision.
+Doug Bell is a Senior Technical Advisor for Education for The Salvation Army World Service Office (SAWSO).
+He has 28 years’ experience in education and training, with the last 16 years in international development, including for the United States Agency for International Development (USAID) projects and organizations such as World Vision.

-He has served in Director and Education Advisor roles on several basic education projects in countries such as Tanzania, India, Laos, Kenya, Ethiopia, Zambia, Somaliland and Papua New Guinea.
-Among his program specializations are early grade reading, ICT & education, community engagement and capacity building, and his focus has consistently been in local capacity development and localized sustainable solutions.
+He has served in Director and Senior Education Advisor roles on several basic education projects in countries such as Indonesia, Tanzania, Guatemala, India, Laos, Kenya, Ethiopia, Zambia, Somaliland and Papua New Guinea.
+Among his program specializations are early grade literacy, education management, teacher professional development, ICT and education and community engagement.
+His focus has consistently been in local capacity development and localized sustainable solutions.

 He earned a M.Ed. in Instructional Design & Technology from The University of Virginia (1991) and a B.A. in Cultural Anthropology (1987) from George Mason University.